-Whether it’s winter or summer, your pool has to be maintained year round.
-But if you’ve ventured to any pool supplies shop or browsed our online Pool Cleaners products, you’ll have seen there’s a lot of different kinds of pool cleaners around.
-And if you know little about these contraptions you might be wondering: which type is best for you?
+Whether it’s winter or summer, your pool needs to be maintained year round.
+However, if you’ve ever ventured into a pool supplies shop or browsed our pool cleaners online, you’ll have seen there are a lot of different kinds of pool cleaners on the market.
+And, if you know little about these contraptions, you might be wondering: which type is best for me?

-If you’re trying to get your head around a pool cleaner, here’s some reviews of different types.
-Hopefully after going through each option you’ll have a much better understanding of which gadget best suits not only your pool, but you as well!
+If you’re trying to get your head around which pool cleaner to purchase, here are some reviews of the different types available, helping to give you a better understanding of which gadget best suits not only your pool, but you as well!

 Manual Pool Cleaners